We can classify cavalry following two criteria: the mass (or armour) and the speciality.

 Things you shouldn't do with the cavalry

-There is a number of things that, although they may not seem so at first glance, are almost always bad ideas.
+There are a number of things that, although they may not seem so at first glance, are almost always very bad ideas.
 Some of them are:

 - Uphill loads.